What to do if your child is injured

 The LAT will evaluate the injury and decide the most appropriate course of care for the athlete.
 Treatment will be based upon established protocols and standing orders provided by Prevea Health physicians.
 Minor injuries, in most cases, can be treated successfully on site in the high school’s athletic training room.
 If the injury is more extensive or will require further medical evaluation by a physician, the athletic trainer will contact the athlete’s parent/guardian by phone or a written note with information concerning the nature of the injury.

 On the road

-If an athlete is injured while on the road and an athletic trainer is not available, the injury should be immediately reported to the head coach and coaching staff.
+If an athlete is injured while on the road at a sporting event and an athletic trainer is not available, the injury should be immediately reported to the head coach and coaching staff.
 They may elect to have the injured player be evaluated by the hosting team’s LAT or physician, if available.
 Many times the athlete will be referred back to your school’s athletic training staff the following day.
 It is important that the athlete reports the injury to the athletic trainer at the next available visit.
 In the event of a significant injury, the parent/guardian should be notified directly from the current location and consulted about the injury.

 Questions from home

 If you are concerned about an injury your child suffered during athletics, call or e-mail your athletic trainer.

 If an injury appears minor one day, but becomes more bothersome the next day, you may call your athletic trainer and he or she can help you decide what action to take for your son or daughter.
 However, it is always your right to seek further medical care for your son or daughter if you have any doubt or question regarding your child’s injury.

 The LAT can assist in providing therapy for an athlete’s injury if directed by a physician through written instructions.
 In this case, the physician needs to provide written instruction as to what type of actions they would like the LAT to perform.